lord-zo/misc/backups/README.md

 However, you should only trust this as much as you trust tar, and the security of your backups, because there is no guarantee that bugs or issues break the backup process.
+People report issues with tar in restoring incremental backups.
+Feel free to read about it.
+These scripts are not rigorously tested, so if you can find any bugs feel free to tell me about the issue, and, if you can, the solution as well.

 Otherwise, there is other software to do basically the same thing.